pagopa/io-pagopa-proxy/README.md

 ## How to install and run the application

 1. yarn install
-2. yarn generate
-3. yarn build
+2. yarn build
-4. yarn start
+3. yarn start

 ## License